Experimentelle Neurologie - Dagmar Timmann

 Research Interests

-The motor control group is interested in the physiology of the human cerebellum.
+The motor control Dagmar Timmann’s group is interested has a long-standing interest in the physiology and pathophysiology of the human cerebellum.
 A major interest is the involvement of the human cerebellum in different forms of motor learning.
+We are interested in the contribution of the cerebellum to acquisition and extinction processes.
 Questions addressed are whether the cerebellum is involved in particular forms of learning, which cerebellar areas are involved and what the mechanisms of cerebellar involvement are.
 Another interest is the role of the cerebellum in cognition.

 Academic education